-We really enjoyed the more rural life in El Remate so much that we decided we wanted some more of that quiet time.
+We enjoyed the more rural life in El Remate so much that we decided we wanted some more of that quiet time.
 Thats why we made Finca Ixobel in Poptun our next stop.

 Finca Ixobel had everything we were looking for!
 It is located in the middle of nature.
 If you like to swim in a natural pond and enjoy a good hike then this is the place for you!
 You can even go horseback riding here.

 We felt so at home at the finca that we eventually stayed for more than 2 weeks.
 They have their own bakery and make fresh homemade meals every day!

 We’ve met some pretty cool people staying here and even had the opportunity to fly over the area in a Cessna plane for free!
 Lucky bastards! 🙂

 Poptun itself for us was less attractive than the finca.
 We only went there to do a little basic shopping and made a fun day out of it.